KshitijAggarwal8/my_gazebo_tutorials/README.md

 To execute the ros_bag recorder, simply pass the argument "enable_rosbag" as "true".

 To replay the rosbag, run: ros2 bag play "name_of_your_rosbag_found_in_the_root_directory"

+NOTE: A sample rosbag can be found in `results/`